v4nn4/v4nn4.github.io/content/posts/learning-addition/index.md

 ![aliens](./aliens.webp)

-Inspired by Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) and his great YouTube series[^1], I decided to train my own transformer on a simple dataset.
-Additionally, I wanted to calculate precisely how well the model would perform.
-This is not trivial when working with text, as it often relies on a so-called *vibe check*, which is inherently subjective.
+Inspired by Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) and his excellent YouTube series[^1], I decided to train my own transformer model on a simple dataset.
+Additionally, I aimed to calculate precisely how well the model performs.
+This is not trivial when working with text, as evaluations often rely on a so-called *vibe check*, which is inherently subjective.

-A natural candidate for an objective evaluation is to train the model to generate text representing equations of the form $x+y=z$.
-Evaluating the model then comes down to checking the format and comparing both sides of the equations.
-While learning the format doesn't look too hard, learning addition itself seems like a daunting task.
+A natural choice for objective evaluation is to train the model to generate text representing equations in the form $x + y = z$.
+Evaluating the model then becomes a straightforward task: checking the format and comparing both sides of the equations.
+While learning the format doesn't seem too challenging, learning addition itself is a daunting task.

 I realized (a bit late) that Andrej proposed this as an exercise to the viewer in his video description: